 Salons today have as many haircut styles available for men as they do for women.
-Some salons or stylists will even specialize solely in men’s haircuts.
+Some salons or stylists will even specialize solely in men’s haircuts or services like a beard straightener.
 Entire product lines have now come out, catering to male-specific cuts.

 Men’s cuts can be categorized as very short, short, medium, or long and can be layered and textured although most men will either consider a haircut “good” or “bad”.